zopencommunity/meta/docs/Guides/ThePackageManager.md

 Packages such as coreutils, gawk, sed, findutils, grep, diffutils, and openssh provide executables that collide with the z/OS UNIX tools under /bin.

-To ensure seamless interaction with z/OS tools under /bin, tools that collide with a tool under /bin will be prefixed as follows:
+To ensure seamless interaction with z/OS tools under /bin, z/OS Open tools that collide a z/OS UNIX tool under /bin will be prefixed as follows:

  * `g` prefix for GNU based tools.
 E.g `gmake` and `gawk`.
+ * `z` prefix for non-GNU based tools.
+E.g `zssh`

 If you prefer to use the tools without the prefix, you can specify —-override-zos-tools when sourcing zopen-config as follows: